NLnetLabs/nsd/README.md

   * flex
   * bison

-The repository does not contain `./configure`, but you can generate it like this (note that the `./configure` is included in release tarballs so they do not have to be generated):
+When building from Git, the `configure` script and [simdzone][simdzone] sources are missing, use the following commands to get started (note that the `configure` script and sources are included in release tarballs and do not need to be generated/downloaded):

 ```
+$ git submodule update --init
-autoreconf -fi
+$ autoreconf -fi
 ```

+> `autoreconf` should install the required auxiliary files (e.g. `config.sub`
+> and `config.guess`).
+Older versions of `autoreconf` may not do so, try
+> running `libtoolize -fi -c` first in that case.

-NSD can be compiled and installed using:
+Compile and install using:

 ```
-./configure && make && make install
+$ ./configure && make && make install
 ```

 ## NSD configuration